eloj/radix-sorting/README.md

 After the 4:th (final) sorting pass, since this is an even number, the final result is available in the input buffer.

+A quick performance note: Having four distinct arrays for the histograms will almost certainly generate imperfect code, e.g you're likely to end up with separate calls to `memset`.

-Extending to larger keys, e.g 64-bit keys and beyond, can be achieved by simply adding more unrolled passes, but for completeness, let us instead look at how we can augment the function to sort in multiple passes via a _key-shift_ argument, as this is a very common implementation detail:
+Extending to larger keys, e.g 64-bit keys and beyond, can be achieved by simply adding more passes, but for completeness, let us instead look at how we can augment the function to sort in multiple passes via a _key-shift_ argument, as this is a very common implementation detail: